atbcb/usab-uswds/news/_posts/2022-08-08-u-s-access-board-to-hold-september-town-hall-meeting-and-trainings-in-philadelphia.md

 title: "U.S. Access Board to Hold September Town Hall Meeting and Trainings in Philadelphia "
 date: 2022-08-08
 excerpt: The U.S. Access Board will hold a public town hall meeting on Wednesday, September 14, 2022, from 1:30 – 3:30 p.m.
 (ET) at Liberty Resources, Inc. in Philadelphia.
 Presidentially-appointed Access Board members and representatives from various federal member agencies will be present to hear from the local community about the state of accessibility in Philadelphia.
-The Board will also provide free presentations, trainings, and hands-on workshops on accessibility of the built environment and information and communication technology on September 13 and 14 in Philadelphia.
+Following the town hall meeting from 3:45 – 5:00 will be a networking opportunity and reception, sponsored by The Sierra Group Academy, Tamman, Inc., and the Mid-Atlantic ADA Center.
+Additionally, the Board will provide free presentations, trainings, and hands-on workshops on accessibility of the built environment and information and communication technology on September 13 and 14 in Philadelphia.
 Seats are limited, and registration is required via . . .
 image: /images/uploads/philadelphia-skyscape.png
 image_alt_text: Skyline of Philadelphia downtown
 featured: true